enfrte/duo-text/README.md

 ## Step 3.

 Download [this page](https://raw.githubusercontent.com/enfrte/duo-text/master/index.html) to it's own location on your server and add the finished.json file to the same location.
+When you access the file, it should display the text like this...